Introduction

 by telling him or her whats happening

 unconsciously.
-An attempt to do this can
+In fact, an attempt to do this

-have some dramatic and ironic effects.
+can have some dramatic and ironic effects.

 There you go;